By Neil Merrett

 Slings and arrows

 This is a style of storytelling where outrageous action is used to offer plain and easy solutions to the tangled moral labyrinth of a world that exists outside your local cinema – they are modern-ish cowboys or cowgirls.
-In this world, a bullet, blade or bomb, wielded by a true hero can overcome any adversity if done in the name of right or good.
+In their world, a bullet, blade or bomb, wielded by a true hero can overcome any adversity if done in the name of right or good.

 With its destructible environments, Broforce seeks to recreate this kind of action story.
 However, it can at times also start to resemble a puzzle game or retro title such as Dig Dug, where the player can shoot or blast their way through walls and structures to build their own paths and traps for the enemy.